MINOR ISSUE NOW LAW UPDATE

 In Summary: The previous interpretation of Article 7 of Law 555/1912 allowed minors born in jus soli countries (where citizenship is granted by place of birth, such as the U.S., Canada, or Australia) to retain their Italian citizenship even if their parent—the head of household—naturalized in another country.
 These minors could hold both their Italian citizenship and the citizenship of their birth country.

 However, a new circolare (official directive) has altered this interpretation.
-The Italian Ministry of the Interior has aligned with recent rulings from the Court of Cassation, which now state that minors could only retain dual citizenship if they formally elected to retain their Italian citizenship within one year of reaching adulthood (age 21).
+The Italian Ministry of the Interior has aligned with recent rulings from the Court of Cassation, which now state that minors could only retain dual citizenship if they formally elected to retain their Italian citizenship after reaching adulthood.

 This shift primarily impacts administrative applications—those made through Italian consulates and municipalities (comuni).
 Judicial cases, such as 1948 cases handled in court, are not affected by this change.
 However, it’s worth noting that many 1948 cases involving minors have already been rejected under earlier court rulings.
 For further details, you can review the full text of the circolare, translated into English, or access the original Italian version here.